 Section 42 does not allow households comprised of full-time students to qualify as HTC units unless certain exceptions are met.
-The student exceptions are found in Section 42(i)(3)(D):
+The student exceptions are found in Section 42(i)(3)(D).
+There are five exceptions to the limitation on households where all members are full -time students.
+Full-time student households that are income eligible and satisfy one or more of the following conditions are considered eligible: